 p.
 Development Officer, Caribbean, CIDA — The job was new and different, and I liked my coworkers and my boss.
 It was a pretty big change, not the least of which is I now needed to know how to do project administration in SAP.
 Project structures, WBS elements, complicated menus, approving disbursements, it was all there.

 The other fund hadn’t really progressed too far.
 Some people had submitted projects, but we weren’t up and running yet.
 Mostly small $50K projects to do some research and consultations in specific countries on specific issues.
-Canada had Sectoral Advisory Groups on International Trade to advise us, and these projects weren’t that different, just smaller scale.
-Most of them were good-to-go as is, a couple needed a bit of tinkering to enhance some partnerships, but they were close.
+Canada had Sectoral Advisory Groups on International Trade to advise us, and these projects weren’t that different just a smaller scale.
+Most of them were good-to-go as-is, a couple needed a bit of tinkering to enhance some partnerships, but they were close.

 I didn’t care if it was standard, it wasn’t a good approach, particularly as some of the recipients were people who had managed projects for us before.
 Sure, there was a financial risk, but there was also a risk of over burdening them too.
 I fought hard to reduce the administrative burden as low as it could go.